jhudson8/restful-redux/README.md

-# react-redux-model
+# restful-redux
-Simple to use XHR fetching and model-oriented utility functions.
+RESTful oriented action creators, reducers and model utilities.

 ## tl;dr
 Most applications have common and consistent needs.
 Load data using XHR and know the fetch status so it can be represented with a loading indicator.
-This lib provides action creators, reducers and React component wrappers that work with each other to simplify and DRY up your code.
+This package provides action creators, reducers and React component wrappers that work with each other to simplify and DRY up your code.

 ## More Details
+GraphQL has it's place.
+Many applications still use a REST-based service API for a variety of reasons.

 There are ties between action creators, reducers and state-aware components in that

 * action creators have to supply the action type that the reducers will be scanning for